tytydraco/yessleep/out/Theres_someone_living_inside_my_head.md

 I swallowed an entire pack of painkillers and lay down to die.
 The sky went dark.
 It disappeared.
 I felt sleepy and light headed, and I closed my eyes.
 Without my want or say, I slipped into the room inside my mind.

 There was a face inches away from my mind’s eye.
 They were staring at me in pure, unadulterated hatred, their maddened, bulging eyes locked onto mine, and their rage-contorted features for the first time clear as day.
-Primal terror shot through my veins like ice water, and the only thought racing through my mind in a terror-stricken loop was *theyhavenoeyelidstheyhavenoeyelidstheyhavenoeyelids-*\-

 There was an immense pressure within my head and I could *feel* them screaming.
 But all I could hear was the frantic pounding of my heart.